cerb/cerb.github.io/recipes/slack/slash-commands.md

 Slack makes it very easy to interact with third-party apps and services using their _slash commands_ feature.

-To demonstrate this functionality, we'll add a new chat command named **/cerb** and instruct Slack to send those messages to a webhook[^webhook] that triggers a [Virtual Attendant](/docs/virtual-attendants) behavior in Cerb.
+To demonstrate this functionality, we'll add a new chat command named **/cerb** and instruct Slack to send those messages to a webhook[^webhook] that triggers a [bot](/docs/bots) behavior in Cerb.

-## Enable the Webhooks plugin in Cerb
+## Enable the webhooks plugin in Cerb

 When a channel member uses our new **/cerb** command, Slack will deliver their message as an HTTP POST[^http-post] request to a URL we provide.

 You can use any web-based technology to process these POST requests and send a response back to Slack.

-Cerb makes this process really simple with its [Webhooks](/plugins/webhooks) plugin.
+Cerb makes this process really simple with its [webhooks plugin](/docs/webhooks).
 This plugin enables Cerb to listen for arbitrary webhook requests and route them to bots.
 Bot behaviors can process a request, perform actions in Cerb or interact with third-party services, and then send an appropriate response back to the caller.

-If the webhooks plugin isn't already enabled, you can [follow these instructions](/plugins/webhooks#installation) to install it.

-## Create the Virtual Attendant behavior in Cerb
+## Create the bot behavior in Cerb

-Once the Webhooks plugin is enabled, you'll be able to create new Virtual Attendant behaviors on the **Webhook received** event.
+Once the Webhooks plugin is enabled, you'll be able to create new bot behaviors on the **Webhook received** event.

-First, let's create a new Virtual Attendant to keep things organized.
+First, let's create a new bot to keep things organized.

-Navigate to **Search** >> **Virtual Attendant** and click the **(+)** icon in the blue bar to add a new record.
+Navigate to **Search** >> **Bots** and click the **(+)** icon in the blue bar to add a new record.

 Enter the following details: